 NJ TRANSIT is conducting the Raritan River Bridge Replacement Project in accordance with Federal Transit Administration (FTA) procedures for new transit projects.
 Part of the process includes making a thorough assessment of the project’s environmental impacts in accordance with the National Environmental Policy Act (NEPA).
-At this time, it is anticipated that a NEPA Environmental Assessment (EA) / Draft Section 4(f) will be prepared.
+NJ TRANSIT proceeded with an Environmental Assessment (EA) / Draft Section 4(f) Evaluation and Appendices that were posted on this website for review on June 14, 2017.

 An EA is a document that includes a description of the project and its anticipated impact on a broad range of environmental issues including potential impacts to water quality and natural resources, adverse effects on historical / cultural resources, and quality of life in the project area.

-Upon completion of the draft EA and subsequent public review, FTA will review all comments received.
+Upon completion of public review of the draft EA, FTA will review all comments received.
 If it concludes that there is little or no significant environmental impact from the Raritan River Bridge Replacement Project, the agency will issue a Finding of No Significant Impact (FONSI), which marks the end of the NEPA review and allows the project to proceed to the next phase.

 Public meeting notifications will be listed on the News section of the website.